hamzaelouiaazzani/vehicle_counting_CV/README.md

 python3 -c "import torch; print('PyTorch version:', torch.__version__); print('CUDA available:', torch.cuda.is_available())"
 python3 -c "import torchvision; print('TorchVision version:', torchvision.__version__)"
 ```
-If new PyTorch and TorchVision Wheel files are successfully installed, the output should indicate `CUDA available: True`.
+The installation of PyTorch and TorchVision using the previous instructions enables only CPU functionality on your NANO Jetson Kit, not GPU support.
+To confirm this, run the following command.
+If GPU is not enabled, it will display “CUDA available: False”.

 ### Step 8: Enable GPU Support
 Install the appropriate PyTorch and TorchVision versions for GPU support: